AlaYousef/portfolio-project4/TESTING.md

 * 1. Bug: Message after deleting or editing does not display.
 This was fixed by adding get_success_message() method .

-* 2. Bug: Uncaught TypeError: Cannot read properties of null (reading 'defaultPrevented')
+* 2. Bug: Uncaught TypeError: Cannot read properties of null (reading 'defaultPrevented').
-sol: if(messages != null).
 This error display after setting time for alert messages using javscript and fixed by adding if statement checking if the message is not null.

 * 3. Bug: 404 error when choose Draft in add recipe form.
 Resolved by adding if statement to check recipe status value.

-* 4. Bug: Submit empty comment form, Resolved by adding an error message and reload the form.
+* 4. Bug: Submit empty comment form, Resolved by adding an error message if the comment form is not validand reload the form.

-* 5. Bug: Accept negatine value for time on add recipe form.
+* 5. Bug: Accept negative value for time field on add recipe form.
 Fixed by alter time field data type to positiveInteger and adding a new field to choose time unit; minute or hour.

 * 6. Bug: Programming error at /.
 Fixed by reset the database and make new migrations.

 * 7. Bug: Reverse for 'recipe_detail' with arguments '('',)' not found.
 1 pattern(s) tried: ['(?P<slug>[-a-zA-Z0-9_]+)/\\Z'].
 This error displayed after deleteing slug input field from add recipe form because it is incomprehensible or unclear for the user.
-So the solution is to use the id unique value.
+So the solution is to use the id unique value instead to send slug field.

 * 8. Bug: Reverse for 'recipe_detail' with arguments '('',)' not found.
 1 pattern(s) tried: ['(?P<id>[-a-zA-Z0-9_]+)/\\Z'].
 This error display on click on submit button when adding or editing recipes and solved by adding success_url = reverse_lazy(..).

 * 9. Reverse for 'recipe_detail' with arguments '('',)' not found.
 1 pattern(s) tried: ['(?P<id>[-a-zA-Z0-9_]+)/\\Z'].
 This error displayed on clicking delete button in comment section.
 Solved by adding get_success_url() to redirect to after deleting.

 * 10. Pad Performance.
 The Project was tested in Chrome Developer and get 36% for home page performance and the reasone was the large size for images used.
-The soluation was is to convert all images to .webp instead pf jpg.
+The soluation was is to convert all images to .webp instead of .jpg.

 [Back to top](<#contents>)